New Dialysis Patients: Watch Out for Hypercalcemia

 - Gastrointestinal discomfort such as constipation, vomiting, and nausea

 - Brittle or weak bones, and bone pain

 - Brain-related problems like confusion, fatigue, and lethargy

-If you think you might have hypercalcemia, talk to your doctor.
+If you're a dialysis patient and you think you might have high calcium levels, talk to your doctor.
 A test to measure calcium levels in your blood is the best way to find out if you have hypercalcemia.
 And you want to find out sooner than later, to prevent further complications.
 Left unchecked or undiagnosed, researchers found that hypercalcemia can increase your mortality risk by about 73 percent.

 Medication can help control or treat hypercalcemia.
 Sticking to a Dialysis-Friendly diet can help, too.
 And it doesn't have to be complicated.
 We've created 48 meals, entrees, and snacks made with fresh ingredients, especially for people on dialysis.
 Pick your favorites and enjoy.